Top tips:

 - Complications include post-op infections and liver failure (2% mortality)

-- For BCLC stages 0 and A. Lesions should be <3cm and there should be < 3 lesions
+- Lesions should be <3cm and there should be < 3 lesions

 - Can be performed in Child Pugh A or B (those who are not candidates for surgery)